 It’s that time of year, when the hedgerows are bursting with delicious, deepest dark purple blackberries, just waiting to be plucked from their brambles.
 There’s something satisfying about picking fresh fruit that instantly transports me back to childhood – I would pick apples, blackberries, raspberries & cherries for my Mum to turn into the tastiest treats, carefully carried home (usually in my skirt turned inside out & filled with berries that stained – sorry Mum!).
 I’ve always grown blackberries in the garden – they are really easy to grow either in pots on the patio or along a hedgerow & the more fruit you pick, the more they seem to produce.
 Plus they have the prettiest little white flowers that the bees adore, so I’m doing my bit for them too!

-One of the best ways to enjoy blackberries is encased in pastry, adorning slices of crisp apple & making them pink with their juice (although, I like to freeze a few & pop them in Prosecco to make blackberry bubbles!).
+One of the best ways to enjoy blackberries is encased in delicious pie, adorning slices of crisp apple & making them pink with their juice (although, I like to freeze a few & pop them in Prosecco to make blackberry bubbles!).
 Pastry making used to elude me.
 It is one of those voluptuous little vehicles that carry fabulous fillings into your mouth.
 Yet, despite it’s beautiful taste & crumbly texture, it can be a bit of a nightmare to make your own – mine used to resemble tasty cardboard!
 There are so many different types to choose from, then there are all the rules you should follow – keep your hands cold, only use your fingertips, don’t handle it too much, only roll it out once 28 degrees north while standing on one leg, blah blah.
 It’s exhausting just thinking about it!

 For sweet dishes, the basic pastry I make is just butter, flour, sugar & eggs.
 One of the best tips I’ve discovered is to use icing sugar – your pastry will be smooth, silky & really easy to roll.
 Depending on the filling, sometimes I’ll add a bit of orange or lemon zest (or both!).
 It’s always fabulously fluffy in the middle, with that melt-in-the-mouth buttery taste.
 I have used this recipe for all kinds of pastry delights & it is easy to adapt, so you can change it up as you need or leave it simple & let the filling do the talking.
 Hands washed, aprons on!